 Our MRI scanner is a tube-like tunnel and is open at both ends, situated in a spacious room.
 Many patients find this open-ended design removes confined or enclosed feelings.
 Please also be assured that our radiographers are highly skilled at calming patients.
 They should put you at ease, make you comfortable and continue to communicate with you throughout your scan.
 If you have any concerns then please let us know.
 In order to put you at ease, we created a short video showing you what to expect at your MRI appointment, you can view this here.
 For more information, visit our FAQs section.

 High quality MRI at an affordable price

 At London Imaging Centre we have always been known for the quality of our diagnostic services.
 Introducing longer opening hours and weekend appointments has enabled us to spread our costs and offer the same high quality service but at an even more Affordable price.
-Self-funding patients can now book private, single region MRI scans from £200 and be confident that the service will be Affordable, Accessible, Assured – Nothing’s changed but the price.
+Our current most affordable rate for self-funding patients for a standard region MRI scan is £190* if pre-paid online on our portal.